s2seweis/chat-app-websockets/README.md

+# First React Chat Application/ Too much to fix

+# Commands
-npm run:
+- npm run

-list of commande ...
+list of commands ...

-server:
+- server:
 nodemon backend/server.js

-client:
+- client:
 npm start --prefix frontend

-Run backend & frontend at the same time with: concurrently "concurrently \" npm run server\" \" npm run client \""
+- Run backend & frontend at the same time: (Concurrently) "concurrently \" npm run server\" \" npm run client \""

-node version: 16 for the front end
+The Frontend needs node version: 16

-Extension for the Project:
+# Extension for the Project:
 - Change some design of the user interface with Adobe XD or Figma
+- Make it Responsive
 - Add user roles to it
-- Admin Page
+- Add Admin Page
-- User Settings Page
+- Unique User Page

-- Each user should have his unique profile
-- Responsive Design/ Left & Right menu
+-> This Application has plenty of problmens
+-> Moving forward to an better starter, because I have to save some time